Doxdrum/usm-thesis/README.md

 - There is a `\Dedication` command which takes one argument.
 It places the dedicatory is placed in the lower part of the page and flushed right.

 - The class also provides a command to create a *creative commons* box.
 The command is `\CC`.
 By default the box creates a *Creative Commons Attribution-ShareAlike 4.0 Unported License* (`by-sa`) logo.

+### Main Matter ###

+In this part of the document one should call the `\chapter`s composing the thesis.

+- The first command after the `\mainmatter` is `\pagestyle{main}`, which changes the numeration of the pages and the format for the new chapters.
+- For the sake of clarity, the plain LaTeX files should be saved in the folder called `Documents`, and to insert their content into the thesis one uses the command `\input{Documents/xxxxxxxx}`, where `xxxxxxxx` is the name of the file. **Note:** since only `tex` files are supposed to be on the folder, no extension is needed.